libcudf C++ Developer Guide

 libcudf is in the process of adding support for asynchronous execution using CUDA streams.
 In order to facilitate the usage of streams, all new libcudf APIs that allocate device memory or execute a kernel should accept an rmm::cuda_stream_view parameter at the end with a default value of cudf::get_default_stream().
 There is one exception to this rule: if the API also accepts a memory resource parameter, the stream parameter should be placed just before the memory resource.
 This API should then forward the call to a corresponding detail API with an identical signature, except that the detail API should not have a default parameter for the stream (detail APIs should always avoid default parameters).
 The implementation should be wholly contained in the detail API definition and use only asynchronous versions of CUDA APIs with the stream parameter.

 In order to make the detail API callable from other libcudf functions, it should be exposed in a header placed in the cudf/cpp/include/detail/ directory.
+The declaration is not necessary if no other libcudf functions call the detail function.

 For example: